 The Miracle Gro AreoGarden is on my list this year!

 - Let the kids paint an old clay pot that you will plant in.

-- Draw some pictures to send to Grandma!
+- Draw some pictures to send to Grandma and Grandpa!
 Don’t forget to send them.
 LOL!

 - We use to have a sensory bin that had bird seed, rice and beans.
 We would put sand toys and kitchen utensils in it and spread a sheet out in the kitchen with the bin on top and let them play, play, play..this was a real kid pleaser!
 Use the flat under the bed bins, then when you are done just put the lid on and slide under the bed.

 - Shaving Cream art.
 I only did this with Cookie Sheet with edges …not much mess then.
 Spray Shaving Cream onto cookie sheet and let the kids finger paint.
 Draw pictures and letters or maybe draw those birds you are watching!